casszhao/FAIR/README.md

 pip install transformers pymediawiki
 ```
 ## Workflow
 1. Get pre-defined wikipedia categories (we call it candidate categories/candidate list).
-These categories are the ones we want to choose from to summarize/label a given abstract/paper.
+These categories are the ones we want to use to summarize/label a given abstract/paper (We also mannually reviewed the list and removed categories that are not relavent).
 2. For finding similar and related topics:
     * get a ClinicalBERT embeddings for each categories (in the candidate categories)
       ```